-I was born in 1955 and raised in Tecumseh, Ontario into a French Canadian home and am the fifth child of seven; three sisters and three brothers.
-My father was Villemaire Papineau and worked at the Essex County Separate School Board until his untimely passing in 1973.
-My mother, Beatrice worked at Green Giant for many years and later re-married Sam Goyeau.
+I was born in 1955 and raised in Tecumseh, Ontario, into a French Canadian home, and I am the fifth child of seven; three sisters and three brothers.
+My father was Villemaire Papineau.
+He worked at the Essex County Separate School Board until his untimely passing in 1973.
+My mother, Beatrice, worked at Green Giant for many years and later re-married Sam Goyeau.
 She passed away in 2007.

 After graduation from St. Anne’s High School, I attended Seneca College in Toronto and completed the Law Enforcement Program.

-Shortly afterwards, I was selected to become an instructor at the College teaching Adult Education to both civilian and uniform personnel.
-My expertise was in preparing and presenting courses in Leadership, Ethics, Diversity, Elder Abuse, Race Relations and Instructional Techniques.
-However, my entire spectrum included delivering topics on communication, conflict resolution, supervisory skills, time management, customer service and professional development.
+Shortly afterward, I was appointed a College instructor, teaching Adult Education to civilian and uniform personnel.
+My expertise was in preparing and presenting courses in Leadership, Ethics, Diversity, Elder Abuse, Race Relations, and Instructional Techniques.
+However, my entire spectrum included delivering topics on Communication, Conflict Resolution, Supervisory Skills, Time Management, Customer Service, and Professional Development.

-In my last several years, I was promoted to the rank of Registrar for the Toronto Police College, responsible for supervision, training records for the entire police service and mandated course training standard records for each course taught.
-Again, my focus was on budgetary needs as dictated by the City of Toronto and the Toronto Police Service Board.
-I retired in 2011 with 36 years of service to the citizens of Toronto.
+My last few years were devoted to the rank of Registrar at the Toronto Police College.
+Primary duties included a supervisory role, maintenance of employee training records, and course training standard records.
+Again, much of my responsibility focused on budgetary needs as dictated by the City of Toronto and the Toronto Police Service Board.

-In 2015, I married Joe Derikx and we reside on Boulder Crescent, in Windsor.
-We are now a blended family with 6 children, 11 grandchildren and 6 great grandchildren.
+In 2015, I married Joe Derikx, and we reside on Boulder Crescent in Windsor.
+We are now a blended family with six children, 11 grandchildren, and six great-grandchildren.